AvneeshYadav02/ceaser_cypher/README.md

 ### Example 1: Encoding

-Type 'encode' to encrypt, type 'decode' to decrypt: encode Type your message: hello world Type the shift number: 3 Here's your encrypted text: khoor zruog
+Type 'encode' to encrypt, type 'decode' to decrypt: encode Type your message: hello world

-shell
-Copy
-Edit
+Type the shift number: 3
+Here's your encrypted text: khoor zruog

 ### Example 2: Decoding

-Type 'encode' to encrypt, type 'decode' to decrypt: decode Type your message: khoor zruog Type the shift number: 3 Here's the decoded text: hello world
+Type 'encode' to encrypt, type 'decode' to decrypt: decode Type your message: khoor zruog

-bash
-Copy
-Edit
+Type the shift number: 3
+Here's the decoded text: hello world

 ## Installation

 Clone this repository to your local machine:

 git clone https://github.com/AvneeshYadav/caesar-cipher.git

-arduino
-Copy
-Edit

 Then, run the script with Python: